binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 ]
 ```

-So the idea was to check for specifics route (`/countdown`, `/game`) if the user is authenticate.
+So the idea was to check for specifics route (`/countdown`, `/game`) if the user is authenticated.
 If not, I redirect the user to the route of Authentication.
-The period while the application is waiting for checking if the user is authenticate, I redirect to a waiting screen.
-I'm shure if it's the best practice or not but it works pretty well 😇.
+The period while the application is waiting for checking if the user is authenticated, I redirect to a waiting screen.
+I'm sure if it's the best practice or not but it works pretty well 😇.

 The `/countdown` route should be shown only by "Admins" so I secured this page this redirection